 One of the marks of a great culinary city is its chefs—some admired for their dazzling, over-the-top, food connoisseur magazine headline grabbing creations; others like shy scientists, honing their calling in underground kitchens where the right knock or password will get you in for a scrumptious experience of a lifetime.

 The crowning ingredient in this tale of epicurean intrigue is that KC has both—together earning Kansas City honors as “America’s Next Great Culinary Destination” and “America’s Next Great Cocktail City,” among other accolades.

 Colby Garrelts - @colbygarrelts

 The denizens here are immensely proud of their celebrity chefs, many who, along with their award-winning recipes, have been featured in some of the country’s A-list food and drink publications and reviews.
-There’s Michael Smith of Michael Smith Restaurant and Extra Virgin; Celine Tio of Julian; Jonathan Justus of Justus Drugstore; Debbie Gold of The American Restaurant; Colby Garrelts of Bluestem and Lidia Bastianich of Lidia’s Kansas City, just to name a few.
+There’s Michael Smith of Michael Smith Restaurant and Extra Virgin; Celine Tio of Julian; Jonathan Justus of Justus Drugstore; Debbie Gold of Red Door Grill; Colby Garrelts of Bluestem and Lidia Bastianich of Lidia’s Kansas City, just to name a few.

 While each offers their own unique flavor and flair of the city, there are several signature Kansas City dishes making their own regular “celebrity” appearances at pubs, bistros, cafés and restaurants all over town where both visitors and residents alike can’t seem to get enough.